ow2-proactive/proactive-jupyter-kernel/README.md

 TODO:

-1. check how to highlight Python syntax
-2. add auto-complete
+1. add auto-complete
-3. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
+2. re-adapt the valid_pragma method to be more robust to parameters order in pragmas (parse and, then, check regular expression of each parameter value)
-4. explain dependencies handling in the README file
+3. explain dependencies handling in the README file
-5. add some examples pictures to README
+4. add some examples pictures to README
-6. add generic_info, pre/post scripts description in README file
+5. add generic_info, pre/post scripts description in README file